coyove/nj/README.md

 assert(a.k == 2)// ok
 a.k2 = 2        // panic
 ```
-4. Since we don't have declarations, to create a variable specifically inside a scope, we usually prepend it with a `$` when declaring it and drop the `$` when referring it, e.g.:
+4. Since we don't have declarations, to create a variable specifically inside a scope, we use `:=`:
 ```
 func foo(b) {
-    $a = 1
+    a := 1
     (func() {
-        $a = b
+        a := b
         io.println("inner: ", a)
     })()
     io.println("outer: ", a)